 Wrought iron is no longer made, but a working puddling furnace at Blists Hill, Shropshire, has been reconstructed using equipment salvaged from Thomas Walmsley’s Atlas works in Bolton.
 Wrought iron was produced at the Atlas works until the 1970s, making it the last commercial puddling furnace in the UK .

 Attempts to make wrought iron using the reconstructed furnace have thus far been unsuccessful, but the machinery is still used to recycle salvaged wrought iron.

 You can see the balling furnace, hammer and rollers in use in this video:

 Swedish Wrought Iron – The Lancashire Hearth Process

-As the name suggests, the method to refining pig iron was introduced to Sweden based on forges the inventor (Gustav Ekman) saw while visiting Lancashire, England, in the 1830s.
+As the name suggests, this method of refining pig iron was introduced to Sweden based on forges the inventor (Gustav Ekman) saw while visiting Lancashire, England, in the 1830s.

-The high quality iron ore that was available in certain parts of Sweden and the relatively clean fuel used in the Lancashire Hearth process meant that the resulting bar iron was of consistently high purity and consequently Sheffield tool makers would pay high prices for Swedish iron even though locally produced puddled iron was significantly cheaper9)there is a good overview of the state of the iron and steel industry – including the an explanation of some of the processes described above and confirmation of the preference for Swedish iron – in this paper produced by Charles Sanderson, a Sheffield steel maker, in 1855: On the Manufacture of Steel, as carried on in this and other Countries.
+The high quality iron ore that was available in certain parts of Sweden and the relatively clean fuel used in the Lancashire Hearth process meant that the resulting bar iron was of consistently high purity and consequently Sheffield tool makers would demand Swedish iron even though locally produced puddled iron was significantly cheaper.

 that’s it for iron – next topic blister steel